ZeitOnline/vivi/core/src/zeit/content/cp/README.txt

 >>> dummy = zeit.cms.checkout.interfaces.ICheckinManager(testcontent).checkin()

 When we now check in the centerpage, the changes in our article are propagated.
-We also check that the teaser object contains a link to its original article:

 >>> cp = zeit.cms.checkout.interfaces.ICheckinManager(cp).checkin()
 >>> cp = repository['cp']